confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

 -   Pull queries are expressed using a strict subset of ANSI SQL.
 -   You can issue a pull query against any table that was created by a [CREATE TABLE AS SELECT](create-table-as-select.md) statement.
+-   You can issue a pull query against any stream.
 -   Currently, we do not support pull queries against tables created by using a [CREATE TABLE](create-table.md) statement.
 -   Pull queries do not support `JOIN`, `PARTITION BY`, `GROUP BY` and `WINDOW` clauses (but can query materialized tables that contain those clauses).